tilaskabengele/BiCrystal/index.md

 **License**

 # Overview
 Building unit cells of arbitrary size is often an inevitable task when studying the physical and mechanical properties of layered materials such as graphene, hexagonal Boron Nitride, transition metal dichalcogenides.
-Although most visualization software such as Xcrysden, VESTA, or Avogadro provide very powerful tools for analyzing and manipulating periodic crystal structures, constructing large unit cells in bilayers with one of the layers perturbed can be very daunting. ``BiCrystal`` provides a convenient and easy way of creating new crystal structures of arbitrary size from CIF files.
+Although most visualzation software such as Xcrysden, VESTA or Avogadro provide very powerful tools for analysing and manipulating periodic crystal structures, constructing large unit cells in bilayers with one of the layers perturbed can be very daunting. ``BiCrystal`` provides a convinient and easy way of creating new crystal structures of arbitrary size from CIF files.

 # Download
-The latest version of ``BiCrystal`` can be found on GitHub:
+The latest version of ``BiCrystal`` can be found on github:

 https://github.com/tilaskabengele/BiCrystal/tree/stable

 **Contact**: Tilas Kabengele tilas.kabengele@dal.ca

 # Packages
-`BiCrystal` is a python-based program that uses Scipy and Shapely libraries.
-Additionally, the Crystal package, which is not part of the standard Python packages, should be installed. i.e Install via pip or conda:
+`BiCrystal` is a **python 3** program that uses Scipy and Shapely libraries.
+Additionally, the Crystal and shapely packages, which are not part of the standard Python packages, should be installed. i.e Install via pip or conda:

      pip install crystals
 or